46 youths held while outing on boat in Meghna - Countryside - observerbd.com

 |

-Police have detained 46 youth from Meghna river in Narsingdi district who were outing on boat after Eid-ul-Azha defying the ongoing lockdown.
+NARSINGDI, July 25: Police have detained 46 young men from the Meghna River in the district who were outing on boat after Eid-ul-Azha defying the ongoing lockdown.

-They were arrested from Seikh Hasina bridge area of Nagriakandi around 9 pm on Saturday.
+They were arrested from Seikh Hasina Bridge area of Nagriakandi at around 9pm on Saturday.

-Executive magistrate of mobile court Rois Al Rezuan said during conducting mobile court in order to implement strict lockdown, the youths were seen rejoicing on a boat in Meghna river.
+Executive Magistrate Rois Al Rezuan said during conducting mobile court in order to implement strict lockdown, the youths were seen rejoicing on a boat in the Meghna River.

 Later, the boat was seized, and three machetes, iron rods and plastic pipes were also recovered from the boat.